Giridhar-07/Azad_proj/README.md

 - **Persistent Storage**: Theme choice saved in localStorage
 - **Smooth Transitions**: Animated theme switching
 - **CSS Variables**: Consistent theming across components

+## 🔧 Troubleshooting

+### Build Issues

+If you encounter build errors related to file resolution:

+1. **Vite Configuration**: Make sure the `vite.config.ts` file has the correct settings:
+   - Set `root: 'public'` to use the public directory as the root
+   - Set `base: '/'` for correct path resolution
+   - Ensure the `index.html` file in the public directory uses relative paths for scripts

+2. **Django Template Variables**: The project includes both Django templates and React.
+For building the frontend:
+   - Use the `public/index.html` file which doesn't contain Django template variables
+   - The root `index.html` file is for Django integration

+### Netlify Deployment Errors

+If you encounter a `TypeError: Missing parameter name at 1: https://git.new/pathToRegexpError` when deploying to Netlify:

+1. **Express 5 Compatibility**: This error occurs because Express 5 uses path-to-regexp 8.0.0 which has breaking changes in wildcard route handling.

+2. **Fix for Netlify Functions**: In your Netlify function files, replace wildcard routes:
+   - Change `app.all('*', ...)` to `app.all(/(.*)/, ...)`
+   - Change `app.use('*', ...)` to `app.use(/(.*)/, ...)`
+   - This applies to any route using the `*` wildcard character

 ### Theme Variables